 To ensure compliance with the new requirements and policies, card brands will undertake proactive monitoring and mystery shopping.

 The changes apply to all merchants selling physical or digital goods or services offered as subscriptions with a free trial period, which then automatically transitions to an ongoing subscription.

 The card brands aim to tackle several issues that typically result from free trials that later convert to paid subscriptions.
 The rules intend to:

 - Improve transparency about what is being offered, increasing customer satisfaction.

 - Streamline and simplify cancellation processes, reducing the number of customer service issues.

 If merchants are not using the BlueSnap Subscription Billing Engine to sell and manage their subscriptions, they must implement these requirements and meet the rules and regulations on their own.

 At the time of enrollment, merchants must require the cardholder to expressly consent to enter an ongoing subscription service for recurring payments.

-The BlueSnap hosted solutions (Hosted Checkout page or Hosted Payment page) have been updated to include a relevant mandatory checkbox to support this requirement.
-Merchants not using one of these two hosted solutions must add it to their purchase funnel.
+Our Hosted Checkout Page and Hosted Payment Page solutions now include a mandatory checkbox to support this requirement.
+Merchants who are not using one of these two hosted solutions must include express consent in their purchase funnel.